 In accordance with NPO 57, the LAP is required to integrate sustainable water management solutions, such as Sustainable urban Drainage Systems (SuDS).
-In this regard the Office draw's the planning authority's attention to Nature-based Solutions to the Management of Rainwater and Surface Water Runoff in Urban Areas, Water Sensitive Urban Design, Best Practice Interim Guidance Document (2021) which was issued by the Department of Housing, Local Government and Heritage after the adoption of the development Plan.
+In this regard the Office draws the planning authority's attention to Nature-based Solutions to the Management of Rainwater and Surface Water Runoff in Urban Areas, Water Sensitive Urban Design, Best Practice Interim Guidance Document (2021) which was issued by the Department of Housing, Local Government and Heritage after the adoption of the Development Plan.

-9. Environment and natural and built heritage
+9. Environment, built and natural heritage